 SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of James River Group Holdings, Ltd. of a Class Action Lawsuit and a Lead Plaintiff Deadline of January 12, 2024 – (NASDAQ: JRVR)

 NEW YORK, Nov.
-27, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of James River Group Holdings, Ltd.
+30, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of James River Group Holdings, Ltd..

 Shareholders who purchased shares of JRVR during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.